DanielJMWilliams/ReprogrammingAI/README.md

 ## Repository Structure

-- `AutoPromptInjection.ipynb` is the Jupyter Notebook with our code.
+- [AutoPromptInjection Notebook](AutoPromptInjection.ipynb) - the Jupyter Notebook with our code.
 - The `behaviours` folder contains text lists of words grouped by certain behaviours.
 - The `graphs` folder contains our graphed results.